 Established by city ordinance, LES may borrow up to \$150,000,000 under a Commercial Paper Program.
 The payment of the Commercial Paper Notes is subordinated to the payment of the principal of, and interest, on the outstanding bonds.
-The commercial paper outstanding amount was \$65,500,000 on December 31, 2023.
+The commercial paper outstanding amount was \$65,500,000 on December 31, 2024.
 The notes mature at various dates, but no more than 270 days after the date of issuance.
-The weighted average interest rate was 3.35% for the year ended December 31, 2023.
-The outstanding commercial paper notes are secured by a revolving credit agreement with JPMorgan Chase Bank, National Association, that expires on August 19, 2024.
-No advances were outstanding under the revolving credit agreement as of December 31, 2023.
-The revolving credit agreement, which secures LES' Commercial Paper Program, also includes a Note Purchase Agreement that provides LES the ability to borrow monies on a short-term basis.
-There were no amounts outstanding under the Note Purchase Agreement as of December 31, 2023.
-Amounts outstanding under the Note Purchase Agreement as of December 31, 2023.
-Amounts outstanding under the Note Purchase Agreement as of December 31, 2023.
-Amounts outstanding under the Note Purchase Agreement as of December 31, 2023.
-Amounts outstanding under the Note Purchase Agreement as of December 31, 2023.
+The weighted average interest rate was 3.56% for the year ended December 31, 2024.
+The outstanding commercial paper notes are secured by a revolving credit agreement with JPMorgan Chase Bank, National Association, that expires on August 19, 2027.
+No advances were outstanding under the revolving credit agreement as of December 31, 2024.
+The revolving credit agreement, which secures LES' Commercial Paper Program, also includes a Note Purchase Agreement that allows LES the ability to borrow money on a short-term basis.
+There were no amounts outstanding under the Note Purchase Agreement as of December 31, 2024.
+Amounts outstanding under the Note Purchase Agreement reduce the amount available under the revolving credit agreement.

 LES uses Commercial Paper Notes as part of its long-term financing strategy.
 As such, commercial paper is typically renewed as it matures.
-The weighted average length of maturity of Commercial Paper for 2023 was 69 days.
+The weighted average length of maturity of Commercial Paper for 2024 was 55 days.

-Commercial Paper activity for the year ended December 31, 2023, was as follows (dollars in thousands):
+Commercial Paper activity for the year ended December 31, 2024, was as follows (dollars in thousands):

+January 1, Dece ember 31, Du e Within

-nuary 1, 2023 Increase ecrease December 31, 2023 Due Within One Year Commercial Paper Notes \$ 65,500 \$ 359,000 \$ (359,000) \$ 65,500 \$ 65,500
+2024 4 Increase Decrease 2024 One Year

+Commercial Paper Notes \$ 65,500 \$ 467,500 \$ (467,500) \$ 65,500 \$ 65,500